cran-task-views/CausalInference/source/CausalInference.md

 [**Policy learning and dynamic treatment regimes**]{#policy}

--   Estimation of an optimal dynamic treatment regime (DTR) is implemented in `r pkg("iqLearn")` and
-    `r pkg("DynTxRegime")` (using interactive Q-learning).
-    `r pkg("quantoptr")` implements
-    estimation methods for optimal treatment regimes under marginal quantile, marginal mean, and mean absolute difference.
-    `r pkg("DTRreg")` proposes different methods such as G-estimation, dynamic weighted OLS and Q-learning, as well as several variance estimation approaches, it can handle survival outcomes and continuous treatment variables.
-    `r pkg("QTOCen")` provides methods for estimation of mean- and quantile-optimal treatment regimes from censored data.
--   `r pkg("ITRLearn")` implements maximin-projection learning
+-   *Estimation of an optimal dynamic treatment regime (DTR)* is implemented in `r pkg("DynTxRegime")` (Q-Learning, Interactive Q-Learning, weighted learning, and value-search methods based on Augmented Inverse Probability Weighted Estimators and Inverse Probability Weighted Estimators), and `r pkg("iqLearn")` (interactive Q-learning); methods based on marginal quantile, marginal mean, and mean absolute difference are implemented in `r pkg("quantoptr")` as well as doubly-robust methods for quantile-optimal treatment regime). `r pkg("DTRreg")` proposes different methods such as G-estimation, dynamic weighted OLS and Q-learning, as well as several variance estimation approaches, it can handle survival outcomes and continuous treatment variables. `r pkg("QTOCen")` provides methods for estimation of mean- and quantile-optimal treatment regimes from censored data. `r pkg("ITRLearn")` implements maximin-projection learning for recommending a meaningful and reliable individualized treatment regime, and also Q-learning and A-learning for estimating the group-wise contrast function. `r pkg("simml")` and `r pkg("simsl")` offer Single-Index Models with Multiple-Links for, respectively, experimental and observational data.
-    for recommending a meaningful and reliable individualized treatment regime, and also Q-learning and A-learning for estimating the group-wise contrast function. `r pkg("ITRSelect")`
+-   Estimation of DTR with *variable selection* is proposed by `r pkg("ITRLearn")` implements maximin-projection learning for recommending a meaningful and reliable individualized treatment regime, and also Q-learning and A-learning for estimating the group-wise contrast function. `r pkg("ITRSelect")`